mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

 a table — `Ω(size)` work at a geometrically increasing price.
-So each retry is peer-funded, and the number of generations is capped by the size classes: at most **29 doublings**, from the minimum size of `2^2` up to the `2^31` ceiling where `_mulle_concurrent_hashmap2storage_get_migration_size` aborts.
+So each retry is peer-funded, and the number of generations is capped by the size classes: at most **29 doublings**, from the minimum size of `2^2` up to the `2^31` ceiling where `_mulle_concurrent_hashtablestorage_get_migration_size` aborts.

-**There is no tombstone-triggered retry, and that is the point.** The same-size-migration workaround bolted onto the original creates an invalidation that costs a peer `O(1)` (one insert plus one remove) while costing us `O(size)` and consuming no size class, which demotes those paths from bounded wait-free to merely lock-free. hashmap2 has nothing analogous, because reuse is a plain value CAS.
+**There is no tombstone-triggered retry, and that is the point.** The same-size-migration workaround bolted onto the original creates an invalidation that costs a peer `O(1)` (one insert plus one remove) while costing us `O(size)` and consuming no size class, which demotes those paths from bounded wait-free to merely lock-free. hashtable has nothing analogous, because reuse is a plain value CAS.
 Every retry here consumes a size class.

 So: **bounded wait-free, subject to the probe caveat above**, by the same